publiclab/Leaflet.DistortableImage/README.md

 - `actions` (*optional*, default: [Exports, Deletes], value: *array*)

-If you would like to overrwrite the default toolbar actions available for the collection group, pass an array with the names of the actions you want.
+If you would like to overrwrite the default toolbar actions available for the collection group, pass an array with the actions you want.
 Reference the available values [here](#Multiple-Image-Interface).

 For example, to overrwrite the toolbar to only include the `Deletes` action: